kolchfa-aws/test-repo/test-spell.md

 ### Get started with opensearch.org

-The WHO (World Health Organization) is an organization .
+The WHO (World Health Organization) is an an organization .
 Query Domain Specific Language (DSL) is a query language.
 Query DSL is used in OpenSearch, something else, and something else!
 KIR is used in databases and data lakes.It takes two -- five hours or this ---  days.times.periods.
 Doing so will master slave the workflow.